FAQ

 €1,250.00, plus a €50 QQI fee

-What are the fees for the BSc in Integrative Counselling and Psychotherapy?
+What are the fees for the BSc (Hons) in Integrative Counselling and Psychotherapy?

 €4,150.00 per year

-What are the fees for the Masters in Pluralistic Counselling and Psychotherapy?
+What are the fees for the MSc in Pluralistic Counselling and Psychotherapy?

 €4,350.00 per year

-What are the fees for the Masters in Integrative Child and Adolescent Counselling and Psychotherapy?
+What are the fees for the MA in Child and Adolescent Psychotherapy?

 Can I pay by direct debit or instalments?